mobina-soltani/mobina-soltani/README.md

 - 👋 Hi, I’m @mobina-soltani
-- 👀 I’m interested in learning programming and data science
+- 👀 I’m interested in learning programming and data science, and designing and developing websites.
 - 🌱 I’m currently growing to be a better learner, programmer and human!
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: basically type my name or use my very own username, mobiskyer